Michprac/Sleep-stages-recognition/README.md

 # Sleep-stages-recognition
-Recognition sleep stages based on PSG (polysomnography) signals using machine learning method.
+Recognition of the sleep stages based on PSG (polysomnography) signals using machine learning methods.
 The reason of creating this project was my future Master degree thesis.

 ## Idea